lisael/pylogicaldecoding/INSTALL.md

 can use the one provided by postgresql.
 Unfortunatly it may not be packaged yet, you may have to compile and install it by hand.

-If you're lucky this may be enough ("test_slot" is mandatory, it's hard coded in the C code at the moment TODO).
+If you're lucky this may be enough.

 ```sql
 sudo -u postgres psql